 At the initiation of NFNAP in 1997, the food composition values in SR were reviewed for scientific quality by NDL staff.
 Data for many of the foods in the database at that time were found to be more than 10 years old, based on a limited number of values, lacking in complete and accurate documentation, and including some samples of uncertain origin.
-To assess the quality of existing data and to improve the level of documentation.
-NDL scientists developed an expert system for evaluating data quality (Holden et al., 2002; Holden et al., 2005).
+To assess the quality of existing data and to improve the level of documentation, NDL scientists developed an expert system for evaluating data quality (Holden et al., 2002; Holden et al., 2005).
 The expert system focuses on evaluation and documentation of five data quality indicators: 1) sampling plan; 2) sample handling; 3) number of samples analyzed; 4) analytical methodology; and 5) analytical quality control.
-This system has been used in the production of a number of special interest databases including isoflavones (NDL, 2008), choline (NDL, 2004a), proanthocyanidins (NDL, 2004b), fluoride (NDL, 2005), and flavonoids (NDL, 2007).
+This system has been used in the production of a number of special interest databases including isoflavones (USDA, 2008), choline (USDA, 2004), proanthocyanidins (USDA, 2015), fluoride (USDA, 2005), and flavonoids (USDA, 2015).
 This process is used to provide information on the data quality assessment for all of the analytical nutrient profiles for foods in SR. Many of the food profiles in the database lacked some or all of the data quality information.
 For these reasons, and to establish a core set of data of known sampling, analytical methodology, and quality control, NDL determined that comprehensive updates of the food items on the Key Foods list would be needed.

-Devise and implement a probability-based sampling survey of U.S. foods
+Devise and implement a probability-based sampling survey of US foods

 A probability-proportional-to-size (PPS) food sampling plan was developed by NDL staff in collaboration with statisticians from the National Agricultural Statistics Service, USDA (Pehrsson et al., 2000).
 This approach allows the development of nationally representative data for a given food.
 The original NFNAP food product sampling design was based on a stratified design including each of four regions across the 48 conterminous states of nearly equal in population size.
-A revised PPS sampling design was developed with 2000 U.S. Census data (Perry et al., 2003) and was based on a stratified three-stage design using 2001 Census Bureau projected state population sizes and Census regions (U.S. Census Bureau, 2002).
+A revised PPS sampling design was developed with 2000 US Census data (Perry et al., 2003) and was based on a stratified three-stage design using 2001 Census Bureau projected state population sizes and Census regions (US Census Bureau, 2002).
 Forty-eight geographically dispersed counties were selected at the first stage, supermarket outlets at the second stage, and specific food products at the third stage.
 Subsets of these locations can be selected according to the requirements of the specific food item and nutrients, weighing variability vs. reliability.
 Multiples of these geographic locations can also be employed for studies requiring more samples, i.e., where wide variability in a nutrient is expected and/or existing data are limited or nonexistent.
 Fluoride, for example, is highly variable in drinking water; in a national USDA study, drinking water was sampled in 144 locations and over two seasons (Pehrsson et al., 2006).
 Another consideration in designing the sampling strategy was that fewer samples would be analyzed for lower consumption foods as identified during the Key Foods process or for nutrients in foods which were not significant contributors to the diet or present in low or trace concentrations.
 Details of the sampling design are discussed in Perry et al. (2003).
-This sampling plan will be updated in the future to use data from the 2010 U.S. Census.
+A new sampling plan based on data from the 2010 US Census has been developed (Perry et al., 2013) and will be used for future sample pickups.